loicalleyne/bodkin/README.md

 - Automatically evolves the Arrow schema with new fields when providing new inputs
 - Converts schema field types when unifying schemas to accept evolving input data
 - Tracks changes to the schema
+- Export/import a schema to/from a file to persist schema definition

 ## 🚀 Install